 Prepare your child

 Before you go to the party, make sure you talk to your child with his or her treatment team to prepare for triggering situations.
-Come up with some signals that your child can use if he or she becomes uncomfortable.
+Come up with some signals that your child can use if they become uncomfortable.
 Agree as a family whether you are willing to take two cars in case one of you needs to leave early with your child.

 Your child is vulnerable right now.
-Help your child prepare for the event by working through some meditations or yoga poses together.
-Get grounded and help your child connect with his or her body.
+Help them prepare for the event by working through some meditations or yoga poses together.
+Get grounded and help your child connect with their body.
 Do whatever you can to both address and decrease pre-party anxiety.

-Prepare a light snack for the whole family and eat together if possible.
+Prepare a light snack for the whole family and eat together if possible before the party.
 Connect as a family, and remember that you are all a team working towards the goal of health, love, and belonging.
 This isn’t just for the child who has an eating disorder – this will benefit everyone.

 It would be very unusual if there wasn’t a single mindless comment about food or body size during the party.
 However, a birthday party is rarely a good place to educate people about eating disorders.
 That is awkward and uncomfortable for everyone involved.
 Don’t go to the party ready to fight or teach people lessons.
 Just go in with awareness that you will probably need to acknowledge and redirect mindless comments.

-Your goal is to let your child know that you heard the statement and respond in a way that lets him or her know how you feel about it.
+Your goal is to let your child know that you heard the statement and respond in a way that lets them know how you feel about it.
 Then move away from the conversation.
 Start a new topic, or simply walk away if you can.

 Statement: Oh my gosh!
 I was so bad at lunch!
 I ate three tacos!
 No food for me tonight!